 Keep in mind that any issues that arise during a claim’s experience can leave your clients with a bad opinion of you and your agency!
 Even if you have no control in the matter.
 After all, your client came to you because they needed to protect their assets and you won them over with how great your agency is along with the value you bring.
-If something goes wrong, they may ascribe their frustration with the carrier to you…remember you did recommend this carrier in the first place.
-With all this being said, you must not underestimate the role you can play and the impact you have on helping the claims process go smoothly for your client and winning major points and even referral business, not to mention the potential of a long-term client.
+If something goes wrong, they may ascribe their frustration with the carrier to you.
+Remember, you did recommend this carrier in the first place.
+All this being said, don’t underestimate the role you can play, the impact you can have on helping the claims process go smoothly for your client, and winning major points and even referral business, not to mention the potential of a long-term client.

 The path for good service is clearly marked for a captive agent.
 The insurance company they work for instructs them on how to handle a claim.
 For the independent agent, things can get a little murky because every carrier has a different philosophy and follows different procedures.
 That said, you can still manage your client relationship by following and implementing these main steps within your agency: